MorphoSource/MorphoSource/CONTAINERS.md

 You'll also need to set up `credentials.env`, and can optionally customize configuration options in `docker-compose.env`.
 Read on for details.

-You'll also need to create Recaptcha keys for your server hostname.
-Julie can provide Recaptcha keys for "localhost" dev environments to MorphoSource team members.
-We are working to make this optional and not mandatory for MorphoSource in the near future, but for the moment it is required.

 ### Credentials

 In the `vendor/docker` directory, there is a `credentials.env-example` file.
 Copy this file and rename it `credentials.env`.
 Your `vendor/docker/credentials.env` should look like this: